dslab-epfl/svshi/svshi/documentation/documentation.md

   return external_library_get_int()
 ```

 Furthermore, applications have access to a set of variables (the _app state_) they can use to keep track of state between calls.
-Indeed, the `iteration()` function is called in an [event-based manner](#424-execution) (either the KNX devices' state changes or a periodic app's timer is finished).
+Indeed, the `iteration()` function is called in an event-based manner (either the KNX devices' state changes or a periodic app's timer is finished, see [Section 4.2.4 about execution](#424-execution)).
 All calls to `iteration()` are independent and thus SVSHI offers a way to store some state that will live in between calls.
 There is a local state instance _per app_.

 To do so, in `main.py` the `app_state` instance is imported along with the devices.
-This is a dataclass[^15] and it contains 4 fields of each of the following types: `int`, `float`, `bool` and `str`.
+This is a *dataclass*[^15] and it contains 4 fields of each of the following types: `int`, `float`, `bool` and `str`.
 The fields are called respectively `INT_X`, `FLOAT_X`, `BOOL_X` and `STR_X` where X equals 0, 1, 2 or 3.
 We made this design choice to simplify the verification, as explained in [Section 4.2.3.3](#4233-crosshair-in-svshi-and-code-modification).

 [^15]: <https://docs.python.org/3/library/dataclasses.html>